Coromandel, KGF

 Coromandel is a mining area in Kolar Gold Fields(KGF), Karnataka, India.
 Where major mining units are located.

 History

 Before the arrival of British this land was vast plains with ups and downs.
-The people were in a few numbers in this semi-arid landscape, British later took rights from the Maharaja of Mysore and started mining in small scale and later they imported machinery and equipment from the London.
-Mining started in massive production of gold in the depth of gold pits.
+The people were in a few numbers in this semi-arid landscape, British later took rights from the Maharaja of Mysore and started mining in small scale and later they imported machinery and equipment from London.
+Mining started in massive production of gold in the depths of gold pits.

 Population

 The majority of people came from Tamil Nadu.
 The British brought them here to work in the gold mine around the 1860s, because near by villagers refused to work in depth of gold pits and only few Telugu speaking people came from Chittor, Kuppam which is near to Kolar Gold Fields.

 Mining shaft

 During the British rule Coromandel is the major part in exaction of gold.
 In the early 1990s there were around 10 to 12 shafts.
 Some of the major shafts are.